Searsb/searsb.github.io/README.md

 ### About Me

 I am Cyber Security enthusiast.
 I am OSCP and Sec+ certified.
-I also have my ham radio license so you can also call me KD9QHL!
+I also have my ham radio license so you can call me KD9QHL!